NCATS-Tangerine/translator-knowledge-beacon/README.md

 # Purpose #

+## Overview ##

+This project documents the Knowledge Beacon Application Programming Interface (KBAPI).

-This repository holds the Swagger definition of the Knowledge Beacon API: https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/develop/api/knowledge-beacon-api.yaml
+Specifically, this repository holds the OpenAPI ("Swagger") definition of the KBAPI archived in the 'api' subfolder: https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/develop/api/knowledge-beacon-api.yaml

-Swagger API documents can be used to generate both client and server code as described below.
+These Swagger API definitions can be directly used to generate both client and server code as described below.
+A "Knowledge Beacon Workflow" document discusses the use of the API.

 # Knowledge Beacons in Action! #

 An initial prototype web application client "Translator Knowledge.Bio" accessing Knowledge Beacons is implemented and running at **http://tkbio.ncats.io.**, the code for which is available at **https://github.com/NCATS-Tangerine/tkbio**.
 A "Reference" beacon implementation (in Java) that wraps Semantic Medline Database concepts and relationships, is available at http://rkb.ncats.io (code at **https://github.com/NCATS-Tangerine/reference-beacon**).

 A list of beacons is available at **https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/develop/api/knowledge-beacon-list.yaml**.
-REST clients may also access aggregate data via the API from all these registered beacons, through a "Knowledge Beacon Aggregator" running at https://kba.ncats.io
+REST clients may also access aggregate data via the API from all these registered beacons, through a "Knowledge Beacon Aggregator" running at **https://kba.ncats.io**.

 # Swagger generated server #

-Spring Boot Server
+##Spring Boot Server##

-## Overview ##

-This project contains the Knowledge Beacon Application Programming Interface (KBAPI).

-The KBAPI is formally specified as an OpenAPI ("Swagger") specification, as archived in the 'api' subfolder.
-A "Knowledge Beacon Workflow" document is also provided.

 The [swagger-codegen](https://github.com/swagger-api/swagger-codegen) project can be used to generate client and server libraries/applications to use the API.